jeanbaptisteb/ACT/README.md

 Numpy, scipy, and statsmodels are required, though the versions of these packages mentioned in the [requirements.txt](https://github.com/jeanbaptisteb/ACT/blob/main/requirements.txt) file are not set in stone.
 The code hasn't been tested against various versions of these packages -yet it is quite likely to work with more recent versions, and probably with some older versions as well.

 ## Limitations
+- This is a beta version, which still requires more extensive testing againt García-Pérez et al. implementation in R.
 - For the moment, the Python code available here only implements García-Pérez et al.'s method for testing independence, not the other tests they mention (homogeneity...).

 ## Development roadmap

+- testing more extensively against García-Pérez et al. implementation in R
 - adding support for tests of homogeneity and tests of fit
 - improving documentation
 - testing support for Python > 3.10.4